toBeOfUse/selfdiscovery/src/content/blog/the-simple-life.md

 image_alt: A gravel driveway with an old farmhouse on the right side of it and some sheds and trees scattered around.
 The orange leaves indicate that it's autumn.
 date: 2019-02-23
 image_style: old
-tags: ["personal", "plants", "long post"]
+tags: ["personal", "plants", "long post", "nonfiction"]
 ---

 _Author's note: I originally wrote this on a different platform (as the date says, in 2019), and am transplanting it here.
 I dug up the originals of all of the photos and wrote alt text for them, but the text of the post remains completely unchanged.
 As a matter of fact, I haven't even re-read it._